 - At headquarters, the company has set up an NPS team dedicated to implementing and developing the customer listening strategy: identification of collection channels, roll-out, and testing.

 - On the operational side, each store manager uses the Critizr For Business platform to analyse the feedback from their customers, engage in a discussion with them, and adapt their store to the customers' needs.

-“The store managers have been very enthusiastic in their adoption of Critizr For Business, because it lets them better understand their customer satisfaction scores and take practical steps to improve them.
-Sharing customer feedback promotes positive management: By showcasing the aspects that work really well and identifying areas for improvement, it makes the teams want to do better every day.
+“The store managers have been very enthusiastic in their adoption of Critizr, because it lets them better understand their customer satisfaction scores and take practical steps to improve them.
+Sharing customer feedback promotes positive management.
+By showcasing the aspects that work really well and identifying areas for improvement, it makes the teams want to do better every day.
 What could be more rewarding than seeing your satisfaction scores on the rise and causes of dissatisfaction disappear thanks to everyone’s involvement?” added Florence Chaffiotte.

 GIVE STORE MANAGERS A DAY-TO-DAY ALLY